Request for Proposal:

 - May: The donor will provide a donation of $7200 to cover the salary for the intern for 10 weeks at $18/hr

-- May 17 – August 13: Willamette’s summer vacation.
-The Intern will work full-time for 10 weeks at $18/hr ($7200).
+- May 9: Willamette’s summer semester begins.
+The intern will work full-time for 10 weeks at $18/hr ($7200).
 Start and end date can be negotiated with the student within this time-frame as long as the student is working a total of 400 hours.

 - Not-for-Profit Partners will pay the intern during the summer in the manner in which they normally would hire a temporary worker.